epfl-si/ansible-collection-rhel/README.md

 Tests are done using [Molecule](https://molecule.readthedocs.io) with the Podman driver.
 Because we wants to test communications between containers using IP address, we [must use rootfull containers](https://www.redhat.com/sysadmin/container-networking-podman).

-When writing this, Ansible colletions are fairly new and the question about how to update and test roles inside a collection is still discussed by the community.
+When writing this, Ansible collections are fairly new and the question about how to update and test roles inside a collection is still discussed by the community.
 Also, this repository is hosted on GitHub but we only have experience with Gitlab CI.
 So adaptations could be necessary in the future.

-In order to run systemd services inside Podman, we must mount various volumes, disabling Selinux labelling and add capabilities:
+In order to run Systemd services inside Podman, we must mount various volumes, disabling Selinux labeling and add capabilities:

 ```yaml
   - name: node1